salex/rbooks/README.md

 I am not an Accountant nor a real Rails developer, just a hobbyist programmer who has used that knowledge to solve many *unique* problems over the last 50 years.
 Unique maybe a little strong, but I'm sure not many have had to developed applications that tracked how may times an Aircraft crew threw something (people, tank, pallet) out of the back of a C-130.
 Then there is developing a job screening process for companies building a new factory.
 They seemed unique at the time, but they are just *bean* counting, sorting, filtering processes.

 RBooks is the forth iteration of developing something to help *me* accomplish a job I volunteered for, a Quartermaster of a Veterans of Foreign Wars (VFW) post.
 One of the responsibilities of a Quartermaster is keeping the accounting books.
 This started of with a paper ledger that lasted about 3 months.
 I then moved to a GNUCash application (basically an Open Source version of QuickBooks).
 Then to a Ruby CLI application that used a copy of the GNUCash database to produce VFW specific reports.
 Then through 3 versions of a standalone RoR accounting application that put GNUCash to sleep.
-I use the term Simi-Accountant in that we do use an Accounting Service for taxes, etc, but I have to provide them the basic information (ledgers, statements, receipts, etc.).
+I use the term Semi-Accountant in that we do use an Accounting Service for taxes, etc, but I have to provide them the basic information (POS reports,ledgers, statements, receipts, etc.).
 RBooks helps me keep the stuff straight.

 Enough history - RBooks implement the basic accounting equation